Hypena palparia (Walker, 1861)

 Photograph copyright: Merrill A. Peterson

 Hypena palparia is a mottled brown moth with moderate sexual dimorphism.
-It is small to medium size (FW length 13 - 16 mm) with triangular-shaped forewings.
+It is small to medium-sized (FW length 13 - 16 mm) with triangular forewings.
 The ground color is somewhat mottled dark brown.
-The wings distal to the postmedial line are slightly lighter brown in males and light whitish brown in females, mottled with blue gray and darker brown in both sexes.
+The area distal to the postmedial line are slightly lighter brown in males and light whitish brown in females, mottled with blue gray and darker brown in both sexes.
 The antemedial line is irregular, pointed toward the outer margin near the posterior margin.
 The postmedial line is irregular, usually with a tooth-like lateral projection at the lower end of the cell.
 The subterminal line is pale and irregular in shape, often with a series of dark gray dots along it.
 The orbicular spot is black and distinct, while the reniform spot more obscure.
 Additional black marks are present, a black bar distal to the subterminal line opposite the cell being the most prominent.
 The hindwing is dark gray-brown in males and light yellow-gray in females.
 The palpi are moderately long.
-The male antenna is ciliate while that of the female is simple.
+The male antenna is ciliate, while that of the female is simple.

 This species is most likely to be confused with Hypena abalienalis in our region.
 The species has a more uniform dark brown median area and a much smoother postmedial line than H. palparia.

 This species is widely distributed in forest habitats across North America.
 It is moderately common west of the Cascades, but also extends to the Rocky Mountain region.
 It is usually found in moist forest habitats including coastal rainforests, mixed hardwood forests at lower elevations, and mixed hardwood-conifer forests at higher elevations in the mountains.